Andrea-Papaleo/SpiedieDocs/docs/docs/home-directory.md

 ```bash
 pwd
 ```
 at the command prompt.
-You shuold get an output which looks like the below figure.
+You should get an output which looks like the below figure.

 ![pwd](../assets/images/user-directory/pwd.png)

-You can learn more about the unix command **pwd**, as well as other commands youll use shortly by checking out the linux command page of these [docs](basic_linux_commands.html)
+You can learn more about the unix command **pwd**, as well as other commands you'll use shortly by checking out the linux command page of these [docs](basic_linux_commands.html)

 ### <a name='create-directory'></a> Creating New Files and Directories